OVERSIGHT, MEET INSIGHT

-A state insurance department had responsibility for regulating more than two dozen PPO networks — but their traditional tools left them operating largely in the dark.
+A state insurance department had responsibility for regulating more than two dozen Preferred Provider Organization (PPO) networks — but their traditional approach left them operating largely in the dark.

-“We were relying on paper GeoAccess reports provided by the insurers themselves to assess the adequacy of the networks, and we felt this was insufficient for a number of reasons.
+“We were relying on manual reviews using paper (antiqued) GeoAccess reports provided by the insurers themselves to assess the adequacy of the networks.
+We felt this was insufficient for a number of reasons.
 One, we didn’t have the confidence that would come from having an outside vendor perform this analytics process.

-“And we wanted something we could use to perform analytic inquiries, to be able to ask questions and dig down deep into the data and find relevant information.”
+“We wanted something we could use to perform analytic inquiries, to be able to ask questions and dig down deep into the data to find relevant information.”

 What they wanted — and found — was Quest Enterprise Services.

-Quest Enterprise Services is a SaaS-based provider network management platform built to measure, manage and monitor not just network adequacy — which our customer knew it needed — but provider directory accuracy as well.
-Very quickly, they would come to see the value of managing both, together.
+Quest Enterprise Services is a SaaS-based provider network management platform built to measure, manage and monitor not just provider network adequacy — which our customer knew it needed — but provider directory accuracy as well.
+Very quickly, they came to see the value of managing both, together.

-“Quest has data regarding the providers and facilities available to fill holes in the networks.
-So we can now say, ‘Hey, you don’t have enough cardiovascular surgeons here.
-There are 25 of them, you know, waiting to hear from you in that county.’
-So it sort of puts us on a more even playing field with the health insurers in terms of the knowledge each of us has regarding availability.
+“Quest Analytics® has data regarding the providers and facilities available to fill gaps in the provider networks.
+We can now say, ‘You don’t have enough cardiovascular surgeons here.
+There are 25 of them available in the market for that county.
+This ability puts us on a more even playing field with the health insurers in terms of the knowledge each of us has regarding availability.

-“Also, when no one’s successfully contracting, it’s meaningful for us to get confirmation of what we’re told anecdotally by the insurers — because sometimes these facilities won’t contract at all.”
+“Also, when no one is successfully contracting, it’s meaningful for us to get confirmation of what we’re told anecdotally by the insurers — because sometimes these facilities won’t contract at all.”

-“Before Quest, we did not have that capability at all.
+“Before Quest Analytics, we did not have the capability to compare plan performance in one snap-shot.
 It was beyond our wildest dreams.
-But now, in addition to seeing how many providers there are in a particular geography, we have insight into the adequacy of other plans in a market.
+Now, in addition to seeing how many providers are in a particular geography, we have insight into the adequacy of other plans in a market.
 We can say, ‘Well, everyone else can meet that requirement.
 Maybe it’s something about what you have to offer that’s the problem.’”

-“We’re in early days regarding trending, but we’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”
+“We’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”

 “The reason I cherish it is that it’s made us more effective.
 We’re finding more real problems that affect people, especially in the specialty areas.
 We bring adequacy and directory issues to the insurer’s attention and — because of our persuasive power as the regulator — they fix them.